 Figure 10.
-Example of a Thermal Land for the TSB41LV02A PHY
+Example of a Thermal Land for the TSB41AB3 PHY

-For the TSB41LV02A, this thermal land should be grounded to the low impedance ground plane of the device.
+The thermal land for the TSB41AB3 must be grounded to the low impedance ground plane of the device.
 This improves not only thermal performance but also the electrical grounding of the device.
 It is also recommended that the device ground terminal landing pads be connected directly to the grounded thermal land.
-The land size should be as large as possible without shorting device signal terminals.
+The land size is as large as possible without shorting device signal terminals.
 The thermal land may be soldered to the exposed PowerPAD using standard reflow soldering techniques.